creativeprojects/resticprofile/docs/content/installation/linux.md

 ## Installation via a script

 Here's a simple script to download the binary automatically.
-It works on mac OS X, FreeBSD and Linux:
+It works on macOS, FreeBSD and Linux:

 ```shell
 curl -sfL https://raw.githubusercontent.com/creativeprojects/resticprofile/master/install.sh | sh